Mingding Doctrine

 【Living Abundantly】Magnanimity and Pettiness

-2018-10-21 5,425 Y133 Course - Living Abundantly
+2018-10-21 5,760 Y133 Course - Living Abundantly

 The Laws of Generosity and Meanness in Life

-Mean-Spirited People Do Not Live Well
+Mean People Do Not Live Well

-When I was in university, everyone lived in dormitory buildings with many people.
-Some dormitories had excellent and harmonious interpersonal relationships; others were fraught with tension.
-Beijing winters are very cold, below zero degrees Celsius.
-There was no hot water; one had to carry a thermos to fetch water, a five-minute walk.
-After fetching it, it was left there, and after self-study, it was brought back for washing.
+When I was in university, everyone lived in dormitories with many people.
+Some dorms had harmonious interpersonal relationships, while others were tense.
+Beijing winters are very cold, below freezing.
+There was no hot water; we had to carry thermoses to fetch water, a five-minute walk.
+After fetching it, we would leave it and bring it back after self-study for washing up.
 Some people only carried one for themselves, some carried two for those they were close to, and some carried four.
-The students who carried only one often found their water gone, and their classmates liked to mess with them.
-This is a mean-spirited person.
-As the saying goes, "As the twig is bent, so grows the tree."
-Mean-spirited people do not live well!
+The students who carried only one often found their water gone.
+Classmates liked to mess with them.
+This is what a mean person is like.
+As the saying goes, "A child of three shows the man."
+Mean people do not live well!
 Being easily angered is also a form of meanness; getting upset over trivial matters.

-Generosity or Meanness is Influenced by Regionality
+Generosity or Meanness is Influenced by Region

-Some time ago, I ministered to another person who stayed with me for a long time.
-She was a very stingy person, and her good friend had lent her hundreds of thousands of dollars that she had not repaid.
-She even took a course on charity and said she wanted to do charity!
-I said, "Repay the money first before doing charity."
-Then her response was interesting: "Is it that I cannot afford to repay it?"
+Recently, I ministered to someone who stayed with me for a long time.
+She was a very mean person.
+Her good friend was very generous, and she owed her friend hundreds of thousands that she had not repaid.
+She even took a course on charity?
+And said, "I want to do charity!"
+I said, "Repay people's money first before doing charity."
+Then this person's response was interesting: "Is it that I cannot afford to repay it?"
 Her good friend said, "Then repay me."
 This person said, "Do you lack this money?"
 Whether mean or generous, do not ruin your brand.
 Each of us is a brand, building good and stable relationships with others.
-I once spoke about "stability," like an aircraft that must have stability.
-People are not only stingy with money but also with face and relationships.
+I once spoke about "stability," like an airplane needing stability.
+People are not only mean with money but also with face and relationships.

 It is More Blessed to Give Than to Receive